 The standard Honda CRF250 Rally has a 10.2L tank which gives a range in the region of 200 miles, depending how you ride.
-For our trip we need to be able to cover 300 miles without needing to refuel and so we need to carry at least another 5L of fuel.
+For my trip I need to be able to cover 300 miles without needing to refuel and so I need to carry at least another 5L of fuel.

 Fortunately there are a number of solutions to this problem, some more expensive than others.

-We investigated replacing the tank with a larger unit to give us the extra capacity however, the cost was prohibitive.
+I investigated replacing the tank with a larger unit to give me the extra capacity however, the cost was prohibitive.

-After much searching we settled on an inexpensive solution available on Amazon.
+After much searching I settled on an inexpensive solution available on Amazon.
 A simple 5L mountable fuel tank that is a copy of the extremely expensive Rotopax system.